 Shortages Likely to Increase Unless Markets Calm

-The question is what happens from here.
+The question is, what happens from here?
 Three days ago, analyst Steve St. Angelo appeared on the Money Metals podcast and outlined some alarming scenarios for both silver supply and demand.

 Whether or not the situation St. Angelo described ultimately plays out, there will need to be an extended reprieve in retail physical demand for mints and refiners to catch up on the lengthy production backlog.
-That scenario will likely require precious metals spot prices to stabilize.
+That scenario will likely require precious metals' spot prices to stabilize.
 (Price movement in either direction tends to stimulate buying.)

-Perhaps more importantly, a reprieve will also require diminished safe-haven interest in physical metal.
+Perhaps more importantly, a reprieve will also require a diminished safe-haven interest in physical metal.
 If stock markets, both here and abroad, can stabilize in the coming months, we will see some slack in the rush to buy.
 The Chinese government is going all-out to curb selling in their stock markets.
 And Fed officials may decide to punt once again on the rate hike that U.S. equity investors seem to fear so much.

-We may see markets stabilize, but don’t bet on it.
+We may see markets stabilize but don’t bet on it.
 Recent volatility is hinting that markets are on edge, whether it be equities, oil, bonds, currencies, or precious metals.
 It could only take a few headlines to trigger an investor stampede.

 There is no certainty that the Chinese officials will be able to control the sell-off in stocks.
 They have been doing their best for two months now, without much luck.
 U.S. equity markets also still look vulnerable.
 Consider the following chart, which shows rising margin debt relative to GDP (from Jesse’s Cafe Americain):

 Speculators are leveraged to the hilt, and history shows trouble just ahead when borrowing on margin reaches today’s extremes.
 The coming month could be “exciting.”